Science

 Key Study

-The FASEB study shows different protein levels and has a high calorie content of 40%.
+The FASEB study investigated how different protein levels affect muscle loss during a 40% calorie deficit.

 Conclusion